ReShaping Plastics the report that sets the direction for sustainability in plastics

-The report commissioned by European manufacturers to help them respond to the severity of the climate crisis and the challenge of plastics waste, will be the roadmap for the coming years.
+The report commissioned by European manufacturers to help them respond to the severity of the climate crisis and the challenge of waste creating seas of plastic, will be the roadmap for the coming years.

 Plastics Europe, the voice of plastics producers in Europe, presents the new independent report “ReShaping Plastics: Pathways to a Circular, Climate Neutral Plastics System in Europe”.
 The aim of the study was to critically analyse the progress made to date and assess the potential of different options that could be activated to help in the transition towards the European Union’s circularity and net zero carbon emission targets for 2050.

 The report reveals that the current European plastics system has low levels of resource efficiency, as it only resource efficiency, with only 14% of the waste generated being recycled, as well as high rates of waste pollution and GHG emissions.
 To improve this situation they propose different roadmaps.

 They stress that circularity is key to reducing emissions in a short- and medium-term system.
 In addition, they point out that access to sufficient renewable and low-carbon energy sources is essential to reduce plastic waste and GHG emissions.

 To accelerate systemic change, significant investments will be required in the short and long term, either by public or private investors.